-In July 2024, the Company submitted a request to the FDA to amend the EUA for PEMGARDA, for the treatment of mild-to-moderate symptomatic COVID-19 in certain immunocompromised patients.
-The submission utilizes a rapid immunobridging pathway previously aligned in principle with the FDA.
-The EUA amendment request is based on positive immunobridging analyses of pemivibart versus comparator mAbs and data from the Company's ongoing CANOPY Phase 3 clinical trial in participants with moderate-to-severe immune compromise.
-The COVID-19 treatment EUA request focuses on the critical treatment needs of people in the U.S. who have moderate-to-severe immune compromise and for whom alternative COVID-19 treatment options are not clinically appropriate or accessible.
+In May 2024, the Company announced its intention to submit an EUA application to the FDA for pemivibart for the treatment of mild to moderate symptomatic COVID-19 in certain immunocompromised people utilizing a rapid immunobridging pathway, which was aligned in principle with the FDA and would leverage a similar approach as the Company used to achieve its current EUA for PEMGARDA for pre-exposure prophylaxis of COVID-19 in certain immunocompromised people.
+The immunobridging pathway for COVID-19 treatment is enabled by data from the Company's previous Phase 2/3 clinical trial (STAMP) of adintrevimab, the prototype mAb, for the treatment of COVID-19 and data from the Company's ongoing CANOPY Phase 3 clinical trial of VYD222 (pemivibart) for pre-exposure prophylaxis of COVID-19.
+The potential COVID-19 treatment EUA request would focus on the critical treatment needs of people in the U.S. who have moderate-to-severe immune compromise and for whom alternative COVID-19 treatment options are not clinically appropriate or accessible.
+Subsequent to the anticipated submission of an EUA request, the Company plans to initiate a compact clinical trial focused on confirmatory safety, pharmacokinetics, and clinical virology.